 Most people have heard of the flight-or-fight response, but it's important to note that a freeze response is also possible.
-It’s a natural reaction, but one that even a little hands-on training can help to overcome.
+It’s a natural reaction, but a scary reality for many individuals.
+Even a little hands-on training can help you gain valuable confidence.
 If mandatory self-defense training isn’t a part of freshman orientation, commit to seeking out a reality-based self-defense class, course, or workshop in order to get invaluable hands-on training.
-Click here to learn more about bringing us to your campus to train your class, sorority, team, or club.
+Click here to learn more about bringing us to your campus to train with you and your community.

 7) Supplement your safety with technology and devices.

 Though not a substitute for self-defense techniques, the use of safety apps or other personal safety devices can be a valuable addition to your safety toolbox.
-We are partial to apps that trigger an alarm when an on-screen button is release rather than pushed, such as the SafeTrek app.
+We are partial to apps that trigger an alarm when an on-screen button is released rather than pushed.
 When it comes to personal safety devices, we recommend carrying something that can be easily accessed and simple to use, and one that carries a low-risk of user error, such as our kitty and doggie self-defense keychains.

 8) Party smarter.